niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_0_Data_Acquisition_ETCSL.md

 Each of these functions divides the XML tree into smaller parts (versions, sections, lines, words) and sends one such smaller part of the tree to the next function.
 The functions do not return anything.
 Instead, they modify the dictionary `meta_d` by adding or changing keys that hold meta-data such as version name, line number, etc. Once arrived at the word level (the most basic level of this tree) the dictionary `meta_d` will hold accurate information about the composition name, the version name, the line number, etc. for this particular word.
 The function `getword()` will create a new dictionary (called `word`) that holds the lemmatization information (form, citation form, part of speech, etc.) and the meta-data taken from `meta_d`.
 The dictionary `word` is then appended to the list `alltexts` which, eventually, will hold all words from all compositions.

 The main process iterates over the list of compositions, sending one [ETCSL](https://etcsl.orinst.ox.ac.uk/) composition at the time to the function `parsetext()`.
-The function `parsetext()` calls the pre-processing functions discussed in section [2.2.3](#2.2.3-Pre-processing:-HTML-entities) and [2.2.4](#2.2.4-Pre-Processing:-Additional-Text-and-Secondary-Text) and and modifies the keys "id_text" and "text_name" in the dictionary `meta_d`.
+The function `parsetext()` calls the pre-processing functions discussed in section [2.2.3](#2.2.3-Pre-processing:-HTML-entities) and [2.2.4](#2.2.4-Pre-Processing:-Additional-Text-and-Secondary-Text) and modifies the keys "id_text" and "text_name" in the dictionary `meta_d`.
 Then it forwards the entire XML tree to `getversion()`.
 The function `getversion()` checks whether the composition that is being parsed is divided into versions.
 This is done with the line

 ```python
 versions = tree.xpath('.//body[child::head]')